NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Abomination Vaults/Carman Rajani.md

 abilities_mid:
   - name: ""
   - name: "Skillful Catch"
-    desc: "`pf2:r`  **Trigger** Carman is targeted with a ranged attack by a thrown weapon and has a hand free\n**Effect** Carman gains a +2 circumstance bonus to his AC against the triggering attack.
+    desc: "`pf2:r`  **Trigger** Carman is targeted with a ranged attack by a thrown weapon and has a hand free\n* * *\n\n**Effect** Carman gains a +2 circumstance bonus to his AC against the triggering attack.
 If the attack misses, Carman catches the weapon and can immediately make a ranged Strike with it."

 attacks:
   - name: ""